Saicharankalyanam/Document-Aware-Chatbot-using-Groq-AI/README.md

 # Document-Aware-Chatbot-using-Groq-AI
 This project makes a high-performance Generative AI chatbot that can deeply understand and interact with the content of a long-form document using Groq AI.
 It's a conversational AI chatbot that understands and answers questions from a PDF document.
-Powered by LangChain, Groq LLMs, HuggingFace Embeddings, and ChromaDB for fast and intelligent retrieval-based question answering.
+Powered by LangChain, Groq LLMs, Embeddings and ChromaDB for fast and intelligent retrieval-based question answering.

 🚀 Features